 “Scholars who devoted their lives to exploring the history of imperial China, for example, so immersed themselves in the classical literature of that culture that they often unconsciously absorbed and accepted its values and worldview.
 Careful and critical about interpretations within the Chinese cultural sphere, when they wrote of those other people, ‘barbarians’, who threatened their civilization, it was usually from the Chinese perspective, with all the sympathy of a report by court scholars recounting the reception of a smelly envoy from the steppe come to insult the empire with an outrageous demand.”

 This is an acknowledged problem in Chinese scholarship – Barfield puts nicely what I’ve seen said a number of times.
 My interests are with China’s northern neighbours, where the problem – one-sided history, one-sided historical fiction – I’m convinced, is encountered at its worst.
 I think other histories haven’t had the problem as acutely as the China case (or else I just feel sorry for myself and my area of history).
 It’s an inevitable problem.
 These societies were so alien to one another they were in hostilities for thousands of years – nobody’s likely to have an equal interest in them both.
 China aficionados won’t love the steppe, which is so different.
 Steppe freaks – like me – won’t feel at home in China.

 I face this problem, right now, as my guy goes to China, so I’m aware of it.
-It’s a big problem, because through my whole life I’ve been drawn to steppe-type cultures, but have not had that innate sympathy for Chinese-style.
+It’s a big problem, because through my whole life I’ve been drawn to steppe-type cultures, but have not had that innate sympathy for all the societies Chinggis fights.
 Can I write about China fairly?